2. The Bachelor of Science Degree

 The EECS minor, offered through the College of Engineering, is open to any undergraduate who has declared a major on the Berkeley campus with the exception of EECS majors.
 It is intended for students who have an interest in electrical engineering and computer science.
 Students interested only in computer science courses should consider the Computer Science minor.
 Applications are accepted throughout the year and are available from the Center for Student Affairs, 205 Cory Hall, or the EECS Minor website.

-- EE 40, Physics 7B and EE 42 (both courses need to be taken to fulfill the requirement), or EE 100
+- EE 20 AND EE 40, Physics 7B and EE 42 (both courses need to be taken to fulfill the requirement), or EE 100 OR

 - CS 61A or E 7